bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     bluzelle135am3hulweusuu7qlgemwejxpf2nsr0423t8sx
     ```

-    ii) Run the faucet and fund yourself.
+    iii) Run the faucet and fund yourself.
 Use the following command (this example assumes your validator user account is "vuser" from above steps):
     ```
     blzcli tx faucet mintfor $(blzcli keys show vuser -a) --node tcp://client.sentry.testnet.public.bluzelle.com:26657 --gas-prices 10.0ubnt --chain-id <chain id> --from faucet
     ```

-    iii) Verify you have tokens.
+    iv) Verify you have tokens.
 If the above command gives an error that the account it not found, it likely means the faucet has not yet completed (takes a few seconds) or has failed for some reason:
     ```
     blzcli q account $(blzcli keys show vuser -a) --node tcp://client.sentry.testnet.public.bluzelle.com:26657
     ```

     **Please do NOT take tokens from the faucet address.
 It is there as a convenience for the community.
 If you really want more tokens, just use the faucet.**

-16. Copy into your "~/.blzd/config/" directory the public testnet's existing genesis.json file.
+15. Copy into your "~/.blzd/config/" directory the public testnet's existing genesis.json file.
 You can view it as follows, from our sentry nodes:

+    **MAIN NET**:
     ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    ```

+    **TEST NET**:
+    ```text
     curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
     ```

     A convenient example to download it to the current folder from our sentry nodes:

+    **MAIN NET**:
     ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    ```

+    **TEST NET**:
+    ```text
     curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
     ```

     Ensure to copy over and replace the existing genesis.json file in your "~/.blzd/config/" folder with the downloaded one from the testnet.

-17. Start the Bluzelle daemon
+16. Start the Bluzelle daemon

     ```text
     blzd start